-Ryan Schmidt became Hutchinson Community College Baseball’s 10th head coach on July 10, 2012.
+Ryan Schmidt became Hutchinson Community College’s 10th Baseball head coach on July 10, 2012.

 A strict believer in the fundamentals of the game, Schmidt works tirelessly at teaching those fundamentals to his players.

-Schmidt is 223-124 in six seasons at Hutchinson, which includes two Jayhawk West championships, one Jayhawk West Coach of the Year award, four NJCAA All-Americans and two players who earned National Player or Pitcher of the Year awards.
+Schmidt is 267-145 in seven seasons at Hutchinson, which includes three Jayhawk West championships, two Jayhawk West Coach of the Year awards, five NJCAA All-Americans, four conference MVPs and two Pitchers of the Year and two players who earned National Player or Pitcher of the Year awards.

 The 2018 Blue Dragons posted a 39-22 overall record and tied for third in the Jayhawk West.
 With high expectations of a No. 7 national preseason ranking, the Blue Dragons struggled early and was 7-8 on March 8 and finished the season going 31-14 the rest of the game.
 The Blue Dragons needed three games to dispatch of Coffeyville in the opening round of the Region VI Tournament and wound up third in the Central District Tournament.